When Your Blood Sugar Gets Too Low

-Fifteen minutes after you have eaten a sugar-containing food, check your blood sugar again.
-If your blood sugar is still less than 70 mg/dL (milligrams per deciliter), eat another serving of one of the foods listed above.
-Repeat these steps until your sugar normalizes.
+Fifteen minutes after you've eaten a food with sugar in it, check your blood sugar again.
+If your blood sugar is still less than 70 mg/dL, eat another serving of one of the foods listed above.
+Repeat these steps until your sugar becomes normal.

 If You Pass Out

-If you see someone having a severe hypoglycemic reaction, call 911 or take them to the nearest hospital for treatment.
-Do not try to give an unconscious person food, fluids, or insulin as they may choke.
+If you see someone having a severe hypoglycemic reaction, call 911 or take him or her to the nearest hospital for treatment.
+Do not try to give an unconscious person food, fluids, or insulin, as they may choke.

 Do Not Drive When You Have Low Blood Sugar

-It is very dangerous to drive during a low blood sugar reaction.
-If you are driving and you have symptoms of hypoglycemia, safely pull off the road and eat a sugary food.
+It's very dangerous.
+If you're driving and you have hypoglycemia symptoms, pull off the road, check your blood sugar, and eat a sugary food.
 Wait at least 15 minutes, check your blood sugar, and repeat these steps if necessary.
-Eat a protein and carbohydrate source (such as peanut butter crackers or cheese and crackers) before continuing to your destination.
+Eat a protein and carbohydrate source (such as peanut butter crackers or cheese and crackers) before you drive on.

 Be prepared.
 Keep a sugar source in your car at all times for emergencies.